Which of the following lists correctly identifies the four main t... | Study Prep in Pearson+

 1

-Identify the main types of friction commonly studied in physics: static friction (prevents motion from starting), kinetic friction (opposes motion once it has started), rolling friction (resists rolling motion), and fluid friction (resistance when an object moves through a fluid like air or water).
+Step 2: Identify the four main types of friction commonly studied in physics: static friction, kinetic friction, rolling friction, and fluid friction.

+Step 3: Define each type: Static friction acts when objects are not moving relative to each other; kinetic friction acts when objects slide past each other; rolling friction occurs when an object rolls over a surface; fluid friction happens when an object moves through a fluid (liquid or gas).

-Recognize that other terms like gravitational friction, elastic friction, magnetic friction, adhesive friction, and viscous friction are either not standard categories or are specific cases or related phenomena rather than the main types.
+Step 4: Recognize that terms like elastic friction, magnetic friction, and gravitational friction are not standard categories of friction in physics.

 Watch next